Testing infrastructure for data.table

 March 10, 2024

-One major element of the NSF POSE grant for data.table is create more documentation and testing infrastructure, in order to help expand the data.table ecosystem.
+One major element of the NSF POSE grant for data.table is to create more documentation and testing infrastructure, in order to help expand the data.table ecosystem.
 This blog post explains what we proposed to do to improve the testing infrastructure.

 Current testing infrastructure